-Epoxy paint and coating was first used in the early 1950s for concrete restoration.
-Over the last couple of decades, epoxy painted floors have hit the mainstream and have become a preferred coating for residential garages.
+Epoxy paint and coating were first used in the early 1950s for concrete restoration.
+Over the last couple of decades, epoxy-painted floors have hit the mainstream and have become a preferred coating for residential garages.
 Home DIYers and commercial painters have begun applying what is colloquially known as epoxy paint.

 There is a vast difference between epoxy paint and epoxy coating

 Epoxy floor paint is a two-component paint made up of a resin and hardener which must be mixed together immediately before application.
 When the two parts are mixed, a chemical reaction is started which creates an exothermic curing process.
 This curing process produces polymer structures that are closely cross-linked giving epoxy its superior strength and durability.

 The DIY public was intermixing the term “paint” with “coating”.
 So a marketing decision was made and many well-known DIY epoxy flooring manufacturers that you see in home improvement centers decided to brand their products as “epoxy paint” since that is what consumers seemed to be calling it.

 As a result, it has only made things more confusing for the consumer.
 When you see something advertised as epoxy paint for your garage, it could be acrylic paint or it could be an epoxy coating.
 This has led to many people buying paint for their garage floor when what they thought they were purchasing was an epoxy coating.

 What is an epoxy floor coating?